Slipping rib syndrome refers to pain in your lower chest or upper abdomen which may be present when your lower ribs move a little more than normal.

 Interchondral subluxation; Clicking rib syndrome; Slipping-rib-cartilage syndrome; Painful rib syndrome; Twelfth rib syndrome; Displaced ribs; Rib-tip syndrome; Rib subluxation; Chest pain-slipping rib

-Dixit S, Chang CJ.
+Cupit GL, Dixit S, Chang CJ.
 Thorax and abdominal injuries.
 In: Madden CC, Putukian M, McCarty EC, Young CC, eds.
 Netter's Sports Medicine.
-2nd ed.
-Philadelphia, PA: Elsevier; 2018:chap 52.
+3rd ed.
+Philadelphia, PA: Elsevier; 2023:chap 52.

 Kolinski JM.
 Chest pain.
 In: Kliegman RM, Lye PS, Bordini BJ, Toth H, Basel D, eds.
 Nelson Pediatric Symptom-Based Diagnosis.
-Philadelphia, PA: Elsevier; 2018:chap 7.
+2nd ed.
+Philadelphia, PA: Elsevier; 2023:chap 8.

 Updated by: C. Benjamin Ma, MD, Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery, San Francisco, CA. Also reviewed by David Zieve, MD, MHA, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.